Sandelier/MangaPresence/README.md

 # MangaPresence

 MangaPresence is a browser extension that, with a node.js server, updates your Discord rich presence based on the manga or anime you're currently reading/watching.
-Currently MangaPresence is only for windows currently but when i get enough motivation i might make it work on linux too.
+Currently MangaPresence is only for windows currently.
+What sets it apart from other similar anime or manga Discord rich presence applications is its dynamic functionality.
+It functions seamlessly on most sites right out of the package, and with minimal effort, it can practically work on most websites.

 - Size: ~43mb